dadi/cdn/docs/configuration.md

 #### caching

-Barbu's cache can be set to be either local (held on disk [local filesystem]) or Redis.
+DADI CDN's cache can be set to be either local (held on disk [local filesystem]) or Redis.
 Redis is generally recommended as it provides an in memory cache which is substantially faster under load.
-Redis also allows multiple instances of Barbu to share a cache, ensuring consistency in delivery within a clustered environment.
+Redis also allows multiple instances of DADI CDN to share a cache, ensuring consistency in delivery within a clustered environment.

 The `ttl` setting defines the default Time To Live for cached images and assets in seconds.
 The setting is applied to invidiual images/assets at the point that they are first cached.
 Once the threshold is met, cached images and assets are expired, and a fresh copy is drawn from the source location.